Herpes Simplex Virus (HSV) is a chronic, life-long viral infection characterized by periods of latency and periodic reactivation.

 HSV 1:

-For the treatment of orolabial herpes, the current recommendation is oral valacyclovir (2 grams twice daily for one day).
+The current recommendation is oral valacyclovir (2 grams twice daily for one day).
 If the patient has frequent outbreaks, chronic suppression is warranted.
 For chronic suppression of immunocompetent patients, oral valacyclovir 500 mg daily (for patients with less than ten outbreaks per year) or oral valacyclovir 1 gram by mouth daily (for patients with greater than 10 outbreaks a year) is recommended.

 HSV 2: